okffi/avohoito/README.md

 * **okf.fi:** uses the lessn service for shortlinks.
 In case of an unidentified shortlink, merely redirects to [http://fi.okfn.org/](http://fi.okfn.org/) which is our main web site, hosted by OKFN.

 Acquisition of new domains: contact [sysadmin@okf.fi](mailto:sysadmin@okf.fi) with the request, listing the domains you need, and which project will pay for the costs.
 Finnish .fi domains cost 50€ for 5 years, international domains cost $15/year (prices may change).

+# Instructions for adding new sercvices

+Register to Slack in https://okffi.slack.com/messages/sysadmin/, or email the following info:
+ - Service name
+ - Are you putting a service up for debug or production in this phase. avohoito.okf.fi is the production server, for development purposes temporary servers are provisioned.
+ - OKFFI responsible project or working group.
+ - Responsible technical person
+ - Source code repository
+ - Memory and data storage requirement expectations
+ - Server applications required
+ - Service address, SOMETHING.okf.fi, or own domain.
+OKFFI can also register domains, ask through slack or sysadmin(a)okf.fi
+ - Repository for service configuration files.
+We back up also service configurations to Github.
+There is a private repo available, if needed.
+ - Ports reserved
+ - Service url for monitoring

+Order a shell account http://okf.fi/server

+Install the services.
+For development purposes temporary servers are provisioned.

+Configure Nagios
+ - Add your shell account name to /etc/nagios3/htpasswd.conf, with different password.
+ - Add your account name to contacts.cfg
+ - Add the configuration file for your service, in /etc/nagios3/conf.d/okffi/, you can use the existing ones as template.

+Inform progress and issues through Slack or sysadmin(a)okf.fi

 # 2.a.
 Installed Services and Applications (AVOHOITO)